 References on Using Human Beings Instead of Non-human Primates

-The following are just a few references that utilise people for studies that are being conducted on non-human primates, sometimes concurrently in the same report of a study and sometimes demonstrating substantive differences between the species.
-These provide evidence to argue against the need for non-human primates when the researchers are getting the same information from people.
+The following are just a few references that involve people for studies that are being conducted on non-human primates, sometimes concurrently in the same report of a study and sometimes demonstrating substantive differences between the species.
+These provide evidence to argue against the need for non-human primates when the researchers are getting the same information from ethical studies involving people.
 They are listed by descending date of publication.

 To date, projections from DPPC to M1 grasp zone have been identified in monkeys and have been postulated to exist in humans based on clinical and transcranial magnetic studies.
 This work uses diffusion-MRI tractography in two samples of right- (n = 50) and left-handed (n = 25) subjects randomly selected from the Human Connectome Project. … Together, these results support the existence of a direct sensory-parietal-motor loop suited for fast manual control and more generally, for any task requiring rapid integration of distal sensorimotor signals.